jjatria/Net-Async-MPD/README.md

     command.

-    If called with an array reference, then the value of each of item in that array will be processed as above.
+    If called with an array reference, then the value of each of item in that array will be processed as above (with array references instead of plain lists).
 If the referenced array contains more than one command, then these will be sent to the server as a command list.

     An optional subroutine reference passed as the last argument will be passed to the condvar constructor, and fire when the condvar is ready (= when there is a